chrisdail/talk-good-code/slides.md

 ---

+# Clever Code

+- Be wary of "clever" or "cute" code
+- Solutions that are not intuitive may be harder to read
+- Sometimes the more dull, straightforward way is better
+- Keep in mind the programming level of your team

+---

+# Reinventing the Wheel

+- Consider open source packages over rolling your own
+- All code is a liability you need to maintain
+- Ask if this library is part of your code competencies
+- Get over your pride
+  - You may be able to build a great search engine
+  - Your time may be better used elsewhere

+---

 # Using Third Party / Open Source Packages

 - As few dependencies as required to do the task
 - Favor using tools you already have
-- Don't reinvent the wheel.
-Choose the right tool for the job.
-How much code do I need to add to use this
+- Choose the right tool for the job
+  - How much code do I need to use this?
-- Use the right tool for the job (bash/sed/awk are poor json parsers)
+  - bash/sed/awk are poor json parsers
 - Fork wisely.
 Fork only if needed and do it right
-  - Do not just modify files that are part of an external library
+  - Avoid cherry-picking and committing modified files

 ---